 Welcome!
-Enjoy browsing the website to learn more about the Oregon Coast School of Art.
-Enjoy the video here to learn more about our mission.
+Enjoy browsing the website and the video to learn more about the Oregon Coast School of Art and our mission.
 Please scroll down to see current classes available or click on the education tab above.

 The Oregon Coast School of Art (OCSA) is a non-profit started by Emily Free Wilson and Matt Wilson.
 The mission of OCSA is to inspire through creativity and support the arts through teaching programs and a multi-media residency program.
 OCSA will promote education in the arts and provide space for artists to make art and live on the Oregon Coast.
 OCSA will support the arts through various teaching programs, bringing artists and art enthusiasts of all mediums together to learn, create, and collaborate.